 Conscience Conversations are online learning forums that spotlight the work of one or more of the Coalition’s exemplary members.
 The bi-monthly sessions offer an opportunity for members of the Coalition to learn more about each other’s work and engage in cross-border, peer-to-peer exchange.
 During each interactive session, featured speakers share information on public programs at their Sites of Conscience that encourage civic engagement and action.

-Below are recordings from our most recent conversations.
+Below are upcoming conversations and recordings from our most recent conversations.

 What Comes Next?
 On Truth and Reconciliation Commissions and Civic Action:

 How can communities best move forward after the close of Truth and Reconciliation Commissions (TRC)?
 And how can Sites of Conscience support civil society initiatives that help survivors turn toward the future?
 This session explored the role of historic places after the conclusion of Truth and Reconciliation Commissions.
 It brought together Coalition members Joseph Dumbuya (Sierra Leone Peace Museum) and Farah Tanis (Museum of Women’s Resistance) to explore how TRC processes have shaped their institutions and how they continue the work of the Commissions long after they were “completed.”

 Brown v.
 Board to Ferguson:

 In July 2014, on the 50th anniversary of the passage of the Civil Rights Act, U.S. Secretary of Education Arne Duncan declared education “the civil rights issue of our time.”
 Sixty years after Brown v.
 Board of Education, which ended legal segregation in public schools, education equity remains elusive in the U.S., with minority students facing striking disadvantages such as being suspended and expelled at high rates.
 Some are even arrested on school grounds, referred to the juvenile justice system, and sent to correctional institutions – a trend so common it is known as the “school to prison pipeline.”